njlr/rs-core-lib/prion/core.md

 * `bool is_stdout_redirected() noexcept`

-Attempts to detect whether standard output has been redirected to a file or pipe (`true`), or is going directly to a terminal (`false`).
+Attempts to detect whether standard output has been redirected to a file or pipe (true), or is going directly to a terminal (false).
 This is not always possible to detect reliably; this function is fairly reliable on Unix, less so on Windows.

 * `bool load_file(const string& file, string& dst)`
 * `bool load_file(const wstring& file, string& dst)` _(Native Windows only)_

 Read a file's contents into a string.
 The return value is true if everything went well, false if there was an error while opening or reading the file.
+If the function returns false, the destination string will be cleared.

 * `bool save_file(const string& file, const void* ptr, size_t n, bool append = false)`
 * `bool save_file(const string& file, const string& src, bool append = false)`